 (b) A partial deletion of a record made available to a requester shall be deemed a denial of a record for purposes of paragraph (a) of this section.
 All denials shall be treated as final opinions under §303.5(b).

-(a) Any person whose written request has been denied is entitled to appeal the denial within 20 business days by writing to the Associate Director of the Office of Management or, in the case of a denial of a request for OIG Records, the Inspector General, at the address given in §303.5(a).
-The envelope and letter should be clearly marked “Freedom of Information Act Appeal.”
+(a) Any person whose written request has been denied is entitled to appeal the denial within 30 business days by writing to the Associate Director of the Office of Management or, in the case of a denial of a request for OIG Records, the Inspector General, at the address given in 303.5(a).
 An appeal need not be in any particular form, but should adequately identify the denial, if possible, by describing the requested record, identifying the official who issued the denial, and providing the date on which the denial was issued.
+If the appeal is sent via mail, the envelope and the letter should be clearly marked “Freedom of Information Appeal” and the appeal shall be addressed to the Associate Director, Office of Management.
+Appeals by letter shall use the address given in §303.5(a).
+Appeals are accepted via email.
+Appeals by email must be sent to the FOIA electronic mailbox, firstname.lastname@example.org.
+In appeals submitted via online web portal (accessible on the agency Web site, www.peacecorps.gov), requesters shall fill in all of the fields as required.
+Appeals by online web portal will be entered automatically in the FOIA tracking system.
+Persons submitting an appeal may utilize the online web portal for purpose of checking status of requests (open/closed) for requests from all sources.

 (a) For information routinely provided by the Peace Corps to the public in the normal course of doing business, such as informational or recruiting brochures, no fees will be charged.